 STATUTE OF LIMITATIONS

-The statute of limitations is important, as it is the legal time limit you have to file a claim.
-This time limit is different for each different type of lawsuit.
-Further, each state has different statutes of limitations, so it is important to contact an attorney in your state before filing any kind of claim.
+The statute of limitations is the legal time limit you have to file a claim.
+This time limit is different for each different type of lawsuit, and each state has different statutes of limitations, so it is important to contact an attorney in your state before filing any kind of claim.

 NEW MEXICO TORT CLAIMS ACT

-Under the , you must provide the government agency notice of your lawsuit within 90 days of your injury.
+According to the New Mexico Tort Claims Act, you must provide the government agency notice of your lawsuit within 90 days of your injury.
 This notice should provide a brief description of the accident, as well as include the claim of injury or other damages.
 Under this Act, you are permitted to file a claim against a government entity so long as three elements are met:

 - The defendant was a public employee who was acting within the scope of his or her employment at the time of the accident, and